 “Clean data” means data that is accurate, consistent and reliable.
 As the degree of cleanness in a large complex data set is difficult to measure, various metrics may be used as proxies for cleanness or related properties, such as fitness for purpose.

-“Transliteration” means the mapping of source language character(s) to target language (phonetic) character(s).
+“Transliteration” means the mapping of a source language character(s) to a target language (phonetic) character(s).

 “Transcription” means the mapping of a source language character/logogram/syllable/phoneme to something that corresponds to the sound in the respective system of the target language.

-“Translation” represents the meaning of a word or concept in the source language with something that corresponds to the meaning in the target language.
+“Translation” means representing the meaning of a word or concept in the source language with something that corresponds to that meaning in the target language.

 INTAKE